helium/HIP/0001-LongFiAndLoRaWAN.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Devices are requried to update their AppKey and AppEui
+- Devices are required to update their AppKey and AppEUI to join the Helium Network
 - There is no "Fingerprint" mechanism.
 That is to say, there no way for a Router to validate a message before accepting it from a Hotspot; therefore, Hotspot will forward packets without any negotiation with Routers.